 Powerful stories of the Meredith community going strong.

-At Meredith, Beth Garner, ’14, M.A. in Teaching, found the support and the flexibility she needed to support her goal of becoming an ESL teacher.
+At Meredith, Beth Garner, ’14, M.A. in Teaching, found flexibility, guidance, and financial support through a FELS grant to achieve her goal of becoming an ESL teacher.

 La’Na Holden, ’19, M.Ed., returned to school to obtain her M.Ed. because she is passionate about always looking for ways to grow and learn.